 Currently, no conservation strategies or agreements exist for Eriogonum diatomaceum.
-As noted above, portions of the Churchill Narrows area have been nominated for designation as an Area of ACEC to provide added protection to the species and its habitat.
-The decision on the ACEC designation will be made as part of a larger Pine Nut Mountains plan amendment that is currently on hold.
-(D. Tonenna, pers. comm., 2004, 2007).
+As noted above, portions of the Churchill Narrows area have been nominated for designation as an ACEC to provide added protection to the species and its habitat.
+The decision on the ACEC designation will be made as part of a larger Pine Nut Mountains plan amendment that is currently being circulated as an administrative draft (BLM 2008).